Email sender accreditation

-Sender accreditation is a third-party process of verifying email senders and requiring them to adhere to certain accredited usage guidelines in exchange for being listed in a trusted listing that Internet Service Providers (ISPs) reference to allow certain emails to bypass email filters.
+Sender accreditation is a third-party process of verifying email senders and requiring them to adhere to certain accredited usage guidelines.
+In exchange, senders are added to a trusted listing that Internet service providers (ISPs) reference to allow certain emails to bypass email filters.

 Overview

-As email usage explodes, so does its abuse.
-In reaction to abuse such as spam and a more vicious, illegal variation known as phishing, most ISPs have enabled a block list feature to allow users to block specific email senders.
-Most ISPs have also partnered with spam filtering companies to improve email acceptance, handling, and delivery decisions.
-Ultimately, their goal is to block unwanted and suspicious types of emails that are either unrecognized or display characteristics of SPAM variants.
+In reaction to abuse such as spam and phishing, ISPs enabled a block list feature to allow users to block specific email senders.
+Most ISPs also partnered with spam filtering companies to improve email acceptance, handling, and delivery decisions.

 Accreditation Lists

-These lists use similar technology as block lists to reinforce the original goal of spam filtering companies and ISPs - to improve the accuracy and relevance of email acceptance, handling, and delivery decisions.
-These lists are intended to help ensure email delivery from legitimate bulk and commercial email senders, and prevent them from being erroneously blocked as "spam".
+Accreditation lists improve the accuracy and relevance of email acceptance, handling, and delivery decisions.
+These lists are intended to ensure email delivery from legitimate bulk and commercial email senders, and prevent them from being erroneously blocked as spam.